MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 // Open a new tab in the first-created terminal window with the default profile cmd.exe /c "wt.exe" -w 1 nt

+// Open a new tab in the terminal window named foo with the default profile.
+If foo does not exist then, create a new window named foo. cmd.exe /c "wt.exe" -w foo nt
 ```

 Execution aliases do not work in WSL distributions.
 If you want to use wt.exe from a WSL command line, you can spawn it from CMD directly by running `cmd.exe`.
 The `/c` option tells CMD to terminate after running.